gowenrw/ceres_awx/QUICKSTART.md

 To spin up a local VM on VirtualBox using Vagrant just use the following command:
 ```
-vagrant up ceres-a
+vagrant up ceres-c9
 ```

 Nothing else needs to be provided to create this VM since all the configs are in the [Vagrantfile](./Vagrantfile)

-When vagrant is done you will have a local VM named ceres-a running CentOS Stream 9 which is your target for AWX.
+When vagrant is done you will have a local VM named ceres-c9 running CentOS Stream 9 which is your target for AWX.

 ## Azure VM (and other required artifacts)